Quick answer

 You can analyze average drive time and sales potential and identify trends in the data that enable you to plan resources better.

-You can identify whitespaces.
-They are gaps in your sales coverage that could yield new sales opportunities.
+You can identify whitespaces, or gaps in your sales coverage that could yield new sales opportunities.

 - Where are your competitors located?